-Stumbling up into the lane that was half covered in foliage, Snape reached a small dainty door, his hands hesitating over the magicked doorknob in the shape an eagle.
-He stood there in the doorway, the warm light that seeping from the corners illuminating his face despondently, as the doorknob squawked impatiently.
+Stumbling up into the lane that was half covered in foliage, Snape reached a small dainty door, his hands hesitating over the magicked knocker in the shape an eagle.
+He stood there in the doorway, the warm light that seeping from the corners illuminating his face despondently, as the knocker squawked impatiently.

 He knocked.
 No answer came.
 And he knocked harder, the resonating sounds of conversing people did not comfort him the least.

 He really ought to just leave.
 He didn't know who these people were, they could be damaging to his agenda, he wasn't even sure-

 But before he could dart back to formulate a more wholesome plan, the door creaked open revealing a blonde young lady with ghastly bulging eyes, around the appropriate age for a Hogwarts student.
 He recognized her: it was Ms Lovegood, he had taught her for five years.